 "If there has to be a bloodbath, then let's get it over with."

 --Ronald Reagan (Governor of California), cited in the San

 Francisco Chronicle, early morning edition, May 15, 1969.
 (Reagan reveals how he intends to quell student protests in the city of Berkeley, California.
-Protesters were teargassed and fired upon with buckshot, killing one, blinding another, and wounding 128.
+Protesters were teargassed and fired on with buckshot, killing one, blinding another, and wounding 128.
 Reagan would later declare a state of emergency in the city and send in 2,700 National Guard troops.)